 You can include tree flowers such as: dogwood, magnolia, fruit/nut trees, Bradford pear, etc

 Or bushes like forsythia or azalea or roses.

 Flowers from around the yard like buttercups, dandelions, violets, daffodils, tulips, etc.

 Gather any and all flowers you can find.
+You could even make this part of the activity by creating a flower-based nature scavenger hunt to do before hand.
 The more color you can find the better!

 Related Reading: 13 Colorful Flower Crafts for Kids

 Once all of your flowers are gathered, let your child explore them.